-The Christmas cactus has become a cheerful addition to many homes during the holiday season due to its colorful flowers that bloom in winter.
-Although cacti are frequently associated with arid, desert-like environments, the Christmas cactus originated in the tropical rainforests of Southeastern Brazil and prefers more humid environments than other cacti.
+The Christmas cactus has become a cheerful addition to many homes during the holiday season due to its colorful flowers that flourish in winter.
+Although cacti are frequently associated with arid, desert-like environments, because the Christmas cactus originated in the tropical rainforests of Southeastern Brazil, it prefers more humid environments than other cacti.

-Keep reading to know everything about this plant and why you need it to be a part of your indoor and outdoor spaces.
+Keep reading to know everything about this plant and why you need it to be a part of your indoor and outdoor spaces, especially to brighten up the Xmas season coming up!

-The Beauty of the Christmas Cactus for the Holidays
+The Beauty of the Christmas Cactus (Schlumbergera) for the Holidays

 First things first—what is a Christmas cactus, also going by its official botanical name Schlumbergera?
 For every season, Christmas, Thanksgiving, and Easter there are three types of cacti for the occasion.
 Each cactus blooms around the time of the holiday it is named after.
 Hanging branches of flat green leaves and rounded teeth characterize the Christmas cactus.